 The Modo developed by Foundry is a versatile and powerful 3D modeling program that makes texturing and rendering very easy.
 Modo is developed around the idea that speed and efficiency are paramount while creating 3D designs.
 Therefore, Foundry has made considerable efforts to reduce technical glitches and obstacles as much as possible.
 As mentioned before, it is very easy to learn as compared to Maya and ZBrush.
 Modo is excellent at creating medium level designs, but working with extensive projects becomes complicated.
 Also, the toolset needs a little work if it needs to reach the level of the giants in the 3D modeling software business.

-The paid version of the same software that you saw in the free section of this blog, Autodesk May, is the best 3D modeling software hands down.
+The paid version of the same software that you saw in the free section of this blog, Autodesk Maya, is the best 3D modeling software hands down.
 It has an immense brand value attached to it, and it boasts of a stellar user base.
 Yes.
 Pixar uses this 3D modeling program.
 However, the price tag is a bit hefty, which does cut down on some potential users.
 Autodesk Maya has been added with amazing functionalities over the past few years, making it cross its competitors in terms of revenue and clientele.
 If you are serious about making 3D designing into a career, or if you are already a professional and want to add that X factor to your resume, Autodesk Maya should be your first choice, hands down!

-Lying in the same price range as Maya, Mudbox is another fantastic product by Autodesk.
+Mudbox is another fantastic product by Autodesk.
 It is simple to use when compared to Maya and is ideal for 3D editing and sculpting.
 To add animations and other features, you will need additional software.
 It is a great add on tool to learn though.
 It is a versatile tool that runs on Linux based operating systems, Mac systems, as well as on Windows.
 It is a heavy software requiring 4GB RAM and runs smoothly on 8GB of RAM.
 Use Mudbox as a complementary tool to other 3D modeling software, and you will not regret it.

 Houdini is another excellent 3D program that is in the market at the moment.
 Many established corporate designers use Houdini to serve their clients.
 Just like other industry giants, Houdini is hard to learn and is a little harsh on the wallet.
 But the designs created are on another level.
 You can visit their official website to view their glistening portfolio.
 It offers more flexibility of controls than the Autodesk Maya and uses different algorithms for animations and rendering (node-based procedural).
 With a little bit of patience and a strong will, Houdini won’t take long to be mastered and staying true to its name, after learning Houdini, you will become a magician in the field of 3D designing.